MohamedAlosaili/Rosie-Chat/README.md

 ### App Features
 - Auth users and signin/signup
-- Authinticate with Google accounts
+- Authenticate with Google accounts
 - Verify accounts using email
 - Create private and group chats
 - Send images and videos